About cookies on this site

 So if you really are a Google Tag Manager account administrator:

-Just go to User Management (in the Container column), choose your user and add all the necessary permissions.
+Go to User Management (in the Container column), choose your user, and add all the necessary permissions.

-Final words about Publish Button Not Showing in Google Tag Manager
+Final words about the Publish Button Not Showing in Google Tag Manager

 In short, if you don’t see Preview or Publish buttons in the Google Tag Manager interface, this means that you don’t have enough permissions on the container level.